 White Chocolate; 83 °F (28 °C)

-In the end, tempering chocolate the microwave way, you have less items to clean, it's fast, painless and super yummy!!!
+In the end, tempering chocolate the microwave way, you have less items to clean, it's fast and painless!!!
 I just prefer easy, so if you do too, microwave away!

 Another way you can consider tempering is by using the double boiler method.
 If you're interested in that option and want to see what it's all about go check out Chocoley for that breakdown.